 With configurations, you have more options than ever before.

-In addition to the list content configuration we're also giving you access to the associated list content view which implements all of the rendering.
+In addition to the list content configuration, we're also giving you access to the associated list content view, which implements all of the rendering.

-You just create or update this view using the configuration, and then you can add it as a sub-view right alongside your own custom views.
+You just create or update this view using the configuration, and then you can add it as a subview right alongside your own custom views.

-This lets you take advantage of all the content configuration features and combine the ListContentView with your own additional custom views next to it, such as an extra image view or a label.
+This lets you take advantage of all the content configuration features and combine the list content view with your own additional custom views next to it, such as an extra image view or a label.

-And because the ListContentView is just a regular UI view, you can actually use it by itself anywhere, even outside of a collection or TableView, such as in a plain UI stack view.
+And because the list content view is just a regular UIView, you can actually use it by itself anywhere, even outside of a collection or table view, such as in a plain UIStackView.

-But what about cases when you aren't building a list at all or want to do something completely custom?
+But what about cases when you aren't building a list at all, or want to do something completely custom?
 Configurations have got you covered.

 Even when you're building a completely custom view hierarchy inside your cells, you can still use the system configurations to help.

-Because configurations are so lightweight, you can use them as a source of default values for things like fonts, colors, and margins that you copy over to your custom views, even if you never apply the configuration directly itself.
+Because configurations are so lightweight, you can use them as a source of default values for things like fonts, colors and margins that you copy over to your custom views, even if you never apply the configuration directly itself.

-And for more advanced use cases you can create a completely custom content configuration type with a paired content view class that renders it, and then use your custom configuration with any cell the same way that you would use a list content configuration.
+And for more advanced use cases, you can create a completely custom content configuration type with a paired content view class that renders it, and then use your custom configuration with any cell the same way that you would use a list content configuration.

 With a custom configuration, you can take advantage of all the features that we've talked about, including allowing your custom configuration to automatically update itself for new states.
 No matter how complex or custom your cells are, you'll be able to take advantage of the power of configurations.
 We've covered all the essentials of modern cell configuration.

-You've seen how easy it is to use background and content configurations, and how you can use the same code to configure a CollectionView cell or a TableView cell.
+You've seen how easy it is to use background and content configurations and how you can use the same code to configure a collection view cell or a table view cell.

 Configurations let you focus on what you want to display without worrying about how to update all of your views.
-You just start with a fresh configuration each time, set it up the way you want, and apply it to your cell, letting UIKit take care of the rest.
+You just start with a fresh configuration each time, set it up the way you want and apply it to your cell, letting UIKit take care of the rest.

 You've seen how configurations can be updated using configuration state to produce a wide variety of different appearances and how you can use configuration state when setting up your cells.

 And everything that we've talked about today is designed to be composable and extensible to meet your needs.

-So go download the sample app and give these new APIs a try, then start using content and background configurations to set up collection and tableview cells in your app.
+So go download the sample app and give these new APIs a try, then start using content and background configurations to set up collection and table view cells in your app.